Gregory McMichael will face trial on federal hate crime charges in Ahmaud Arbery killing after withdrawing plea agreement - KRDO

 The federal charges include one count of interference with rights and one count of attempted kidnapping, according to an indictment.

-Travis McMichael, Gregory’s son and the man who shot and killed Arbery, had his plea deal with prosecutors rejected by a federal judge Monday.
+Travis McMichael, Gregory’s son and the man who shot and killed Arbery, will make a court appearance Friday for a change of plea hearing, according to the court docket.
+His plea deal with prosecutors was rejected by a federal judge Monday.

 Travis McMichael had agreed to plead guilty to a single hate crime charge — interference with rights — in exchange for prosecutors recommending he serve 30 years in federal prison.